-It also has a thicker texture than milk but not as hard as normal cream.
+It also has a thicker texture than regular milk types you’ve met but not as hard as normal cream.
 When put in the mouth, it will immediately melt.
 The fatty flavor is very gentle, not too sweet, leaving a particular aroma.

 Because of its buttery, sweet and creamy taste, along with its high-fat content, clotted cream can be the perfect substitute for Mascarpone.
 It has a similar buttery texture and flavor to mascarpone cheese.

 Besides, you can make this cream by steaming milk in a large pot, leaving it in a shallow pan for several hours.
 This technique helps the entire cream to rise to the top of the milk layer and retain the full delicious flavor.